 Your child can unlock their endless potential by learning computer science.
-Here at Create & Learn, we teach computer programming for kids so that your student may discover many new ways to be creative, innovative, and engaged with the world around them.
+Through computer programming for kids, your student may discover many new ways to be creative, innovative, and engaged with the world around them.
+So today we'll share everything you need to know about coding for kids.

 Computer programming is the art and science of using computers to complete tasks.
 Programmers communicate with the computer using a coding language, and write programs, or sets of instructions for the computer.
 There are many languages, each with its own syntax and peculiarities, but all rely on similar, fundamental programming concepts.
 Understanding core coding principles and how to use different languages are the jobs of a computer scientist.